elliotclowes/learnt.me/"Quiet" by Susan Cain.md

 #### Extrovert Ideal

-According to the cultural historian Warren Susman America changed from the Culture of Character to the Culture of Personality.
+According to the cultural historian [[Warren Susman]] America changed from the Culture of Character to the Culture of Personality.

-The word ‘personality’ didn’t exist in English until the 1700s.
+The word ‘personality’ didn’t exist in English until the [[1700s]].

 One of the easiest ways to track this transition is via self help books, always popular in America.
 Pre-1920 they were mostly about ‘character’.
 The modesty of Abraham Lincoln was an ideal.